CodeYourFuture/syllabus/docs/fundamentals/week-1/learning-objectives.md

 ## Code.org

-- [ ] navigate the Code.org interface
+- [ ] Navigate the Code.org interface
-- [ ] sequence logical solutions with blocks
+- [ ] Sequence logical solutions with blocks
-- [ ] control flow with if statements
+- [ ] Control flow with if statements

 A full set of learning objectives are available on the [Lesson Plan](https://code.org/curriculum/course3/2/Teacher) on the teacher view for this course on Code.org.

 ## CYF Blocks

-- [ ] navigate the Blocks interface
+- [ ] Navigate the Blocks interface
-- [ ] break down problems
+- [ ] Break down problems
-- [ ] sequence logical solutions with blocks
+- [ ] Sequence logical solutions with Blocks

 ## Requirements

-- [ ] Take a description of a problem and identify described requirements.
+- [ ] Identify described requirements
-- [ ] Identify extra requirements from your own experience.
+- [ ] Identify extra requirements from your own experience
-- [ ] Resolve trade-offs in conflicting requirements.
+- [ ] Resolve trade-offs in conflicting requirements
-- [ ] Translate requirements into high-level design outlines.
+- [ ] Translate requirements into high-level design outlines

 ## Iteration